Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 Ball State Stats and Trends

-- So far this season Ball State has one win against the spread.
+- Ball State has covered the spread on one occasion this season.

-- This season, the Cardinals are winless ATS when entering a game as an underdog of 11 points or more.
+- This year, the Cardinals are winless against the spread when entering a game as an underdog of 12.5 points or more.

-- Ball State's games this year have gone over the total in one out of four opportunities (25%).
+- Ball State's games this season have hit the over one time in four opportunities (25%).

-- Ball State is 1-0 against the spread and 2-0 overall when the team records more than 21.6 points.
+- Ball State is 1-0 against the spread and 2-0 overall in games when it puts up more than 21.6 points.

 - This season the Cardinals have seven turnovers, one fewer than the Broncos have takeaways (8).